-Crypto market cycles provide a valuable bigger picture perspective for traders and investors on the price fluctuations of a specific crypto asset.
-This guide will explain what a market cycle pattern is, how to identify the stages, and detail some useful investment strategies to use in conjunction with market cycles.
+Crypto market cycles can give investors the bigger picture on the price fluctuations of a crypto asset.
+This guide will explain what a market cycle pattern is and how to attempt to identify the various stages.

-A market cycle is a blueprint of all the stages between the peak and low of a market.
-They occur in all financial markets and repeat over time.
-They are a useful tool and are frequently used in the stock market and crypto to predict future price movement.
+A market cycle is a blueprint of all the ‘stages’ between the peak and low of a market.
+It attempts to map the psychological factors that influence price trends over a long period of time.
+Cycles occur in all financial markets and tend to repeat over time.

 Interpreting crypto and Bitcoin market cycles

-Understanding market cycles is an important skill that every trader and investor should have.
-Market cycles offer a macro perspective on market fluctuations, which provides a useful contrast to the daily volatility seen in the crypto market.
-If used correctly, it can provide you with the perspective you need to execute great trades and avoid making costly mistakes.
+Identifying and capitalising on market cycles is an important skill that every trader and investor should have.
+Market cycles offer a macro perspective on price fluctuations, which provides a useful contrast to the daily volatility seen in the crypto market.
+If used correctly, it can provide you with some interesting insights into what might be happening in a market at large, based on investor sentiment.

-Some market cycles are separated into four phases: the accumulation phase, the mark-up phase, the distribution phase, and the mark-down phase.
-This is a very useful method, especially for quick reference, however, there is a lot more nuance in using the more traditional model, which contains 13 different stages (Figure 1).
+The Wyckoff method is a very useful method, especially for quick reference, however, there is a lot more nuance in using the more traditional model made famous by the Wall St Cheat Sheet, which contains 13 different stages (as seen below).

 The stages of a typical market cycle